March 5th, 2012

 Statins and Diabetes: Real Concern or Much Ado About Nothing?

-In New York Times Op-Ed piece on Monday, Eric Topol comments on last week’s announcement by the FDA that it was changing the label for statins.
+In a New York Times Op-Ed piece on Monday, Eric Topol comments on last week’s announcement by the FDA that it was changing the label for statins.
 Topol focuses on the new warning that statins raise the risk of diabetes.
 He opens with a provocative statement:

 We’re overdosing on cholesterol-lowering statins, and the consequence could be a sharp increase in the incidence of Type 2 diabetes.